 Hotel Lobby Candles occupy a unique niche — the fragrance of memories we associate with specific places.

-Like Paris Nuit (black musk, wood, rum, mahogany to bring home the seductive Parisian nightlife); or Miami (delicate florals, refreshing citrus, and a touch of mysterious musk); or even a Chalet (spiced cinnamon, cardamom, bergamot, cedarwood, amber to evoke a swanky mountainside retreat).
+Like Paris Nuit (black musk, wood, rum, mahogany to bring home the seductive Parisian nightlife); or Miami (delicate florals, refreshing citrus, and a touch of mysterious musk); or even a Lodge (vanilla bean, bourbon, cedarwood, sandalwood, and snow lily to evoke a swanky mountainside retreat).

-And I promise you these non-toxic candles will out-perform any others on the market, whether clean or conventional.
+And I promise these non-toxic candles will outperform any others on the market, whether clean or conventional.

 Boy Smells Candles